knoriy/split_peoples_speech/README.md

 ## TODO

 - [ ] Save transcript along with audio
+- [ ] checks to avoid processing samples twice
-- [ ] Please check to avoid processing samples twice
+- [ ] checks to avoid processing samples twice
 - [ ] Test with other languages